michaelklishin/quartzite/doc/guides/durable_quartz_stores.md

----
-title: "Using durable Quartz stores with Quartzite"
+# Using durable Quartz stores with Quartzite
-layout: article
----

-## About this guide

 This guide covers: